abdfaizaan/Github-Copilot/Labfiles/Exercise-7.md

    ![](../media/colourcontrast0.png)

-1. Review the suggestion from GitHub Copilot, which was generated based on the context provided, ensure that it meets your requirements and Click on the **Accept** option.
+1. Review the suggestion from GitHub Copilot, which was generated based on the context provided, ensure that it meets your requirements, and click on the **Accept** option.

    ![](../media/colourcontrast1.png)